hcvazquez/UFFRemover/ExperimentationSteps.md

 ![UFFO Image](http://fs5.directupload.net/images/170302/d5zleuc5.png)
 # UFFOptimizer

-UFFOptimizer is a slimming JavaScript application tool for identifier and remover of unused foreign functions (UFF).
+UFFOptimizer is a slimming JavaScript tool for identifying and removing unused foreign functions (UFF).

 ## Installation

-UFFOptimizer is developed on Node.js execution environment (>= v6.1.0).
-The following steps are needed for run the tool:
+UFFOptimizer is developed using Node.js execution environment (>= v6.1.0).
+The following steps are needed for running the tool:

-#### 1. install Node.js environment
+#### 1. Install Node.js environment
-Node.js can be download from (https://nodejs.org)
+Node.js can be downloaded from (https://nodejs.org)

 #### 2. Download the project from github